Dates: Titanic hit iceberg on April 14, 1912 (11:40 p.m.) and sank on April 15, 1912 (2:20 a.m.)

 After conducting sea trials on April 2, 1912, the Titanic left later that same day for Southampton, England to enlist her crew and to be loaded with supplies.

-The first two days across the Atlantic, April 12-13, 1912, went smoothly.
-The crew worked hard and the passengers enjoyed their luxurious surroundings.
-Sunday, April 14, 1912 also started out relatively uneventful, but later became deadly.
+The first two days across the Atlantic, April 12–13 went smoothly.
+The crew worked hard, and the passengers enjoyed their luxurious surroundings.
+Sunday, April 14 also started out relatively uneventful, but it later became deadly.

 Throughout the day on April 14, the Titanic received a number of wireless messages from other ships warning about icebergs along their path.
 However, for various reasons, not all of these warnings made it to the bridge.